Ignia/Style-Guide/README.md

 ## Spacing
 - Use soft tabs set to two spaces
-- Use tab stops set to eight spaces
+- Use tab stops set to eight spaces, when supported
 - Insert empty lines to create visual groupings among related code blocks
 - Consecutive variable assignments should have their values set at line 33 (indented 32 characters)
-- Lines should be no longer than 96 characters, and must not exceed 128
+- Lines should be no longer than 96 characters, and must not exceed 128 (including indentation)
 - End files with a single newline character

 ## Comments
-- Comments are always preceded by a blank line
+- Comments are always preceded by a blank line, unless they are on the same line as code
-- Comments start with a capital letter; full sentences end with a period.
 - There must be a single space between the comment token and the comment text
+- Comments start with a capital letter; full sentences end with a period
 - Author notes should be prefixed with `### {ABCD} {EFG}{012349}: ` where:
-  - `ABCD` is `NOTE`, `TODO`, or `HACK`
+  - `ABCD` is `NOTE`, `TODO`, `HACK`, `EDIT`, or `REM`
   - `{EFG}` is the author's initials (e.g., `JJC`)
   - `012349` is the date in the format `DDMMYY` (e.g., `031315`)
   - E.g., `### TODO JJC031315: Fix Internet Explorer 9 compatibility issue with CSS3 selectors.`